marekdedic/PAA-zkouska/README.md

 ```

 The result is quite surprisingly worse then the previous experiment.
 This could be attributed to the uneven division of the lattice and is likely skewed by the relatively light-weight thread spawning on Linux.

+## Possible expansions

+### Faster sequential algorithm

+The brute-force approach used even in the optimised sequential implementation still has a complexity of `O (n^3)`.
+However, it might not make sense to calculate the intersection of each triangle with each line - if this could be averted, the algorithm could run much faster.

+An idea for an approch is as follows:

+- compute an axis-aligned bounding box (AABB) for each triangle.
+- Find all the tiles the AABB intersects with.
+This effectively boils down to a search similar to a Kd-tree or a range tree, but on a lattice instead of a set of points.
+- intersect only the arrows from tiles intersecting the AABB

+This and similar algorithms will probably be much faster than the one implemented.
+This is the reason the parallel algorithms presented may not be cost efficient, gven that cost-efficiency should always be computed against the *best* sequential algorithm.

+### SIMD

+Having lots of linear algebra and lots of similar operations (line-plane intersections and point-in-triangle checks) could make this problem an ideal candidate for SIMD.